Spuddya7x/PulseSurfer/readme.md

-4. Configure your trading parameters in `settings.json`:
+5. Configure your trading parameters in `settings.json` if you wish.
+The Default are good enough to get started however:

 ```json